ongov/ontario-design-system/packages/ontario-design-system-design-tokens/README.md

 ```
 npm install ontario-design-system-design-tokens
 ```
 Any styles that you have in your style sheet can now reference any of the values from the `variables.scss` file in the `ontario-design-system-design-tokens` package.
-Or, if you are using CSS custom prpoerties, you can reference any of the CSS variables outlined in the `variables.css` file.
+Or, if you are using CSS custom properties, you can reference any of the CSS variables outlined in the `variables.css` file.

 ### Format types